-Google Video for Business review
+Google Video for Business full review

 Google brings video into its stable of web apps with Google Video for Business, a new service that permits video sharing among employees.
 The idea is that anyone at a company - from CEO on down - can post a video, but the content will be accessible only to others at that company.
 Videos can be shared within a company, but not - say - to your company's ad agency.